What is Biotechnology?

-- Pest-resistant crops lessened the dependence on synthetic pesticides, which impact the environment.
+- With the help of GMOs in Biotechnology, Pest-resistant crops lessened the dependence on synthetic pesticides, which impact the environment.

-- It resulted in reducing losses due to post-harvest.
+- It resulted in reduced losses due to post-harvest.

-- The efficient usage of minerals by plants was increased drastically (It controlled early exhaustion of soil fertility).
+- The efficient usage of minerals by plants increased drastically.

 - The nutritional quality of food was enhanced as there was the introduction of golden rice, i.e., Vitamin 'A' enriched rice.

 In Biotechnology, Genetically modified biopesticides have been quite useful in creating eco-friendly pesticides.
 One of the examples is Bt (Bacillus Thuringiensis) toxin produced by a bacterium.
 Some examples of GM biopesticides are Bt cotton, Bt corn, rice, tomato, potato, Soyabean, etc.

 - The copies of the Bt toxin gene from the bacteria were made and expressed in plants.
 This gene offers the plant resistance to insects without the necessity of insecticides.